a-maumau/vesta/README.md

 pip install -r requirements.txt
 ```
 If there is a missing package, please install by yourself using pip.
-also you might need setup configuration for your own environment.
+Also you might need to setup some configurations for your own environment.

 # Configuration
 When using `gpu_status_server.py` and `gpu_info_sender.py`, there are many options to change the settings, or you can use .yaml file for overwriting the arguments.